 The genius speculates on the guitar's tone

-Have for a few years come up with their own solutions and been quick to both spread the word and advertise for them.
-Before I had enough experience and had time to understand what was happening.
-A big step along the way was an unusually expensive book called "Classical guitar design" by Guiseppe Cuzzucoli and Mario Garrone.
-It was …
+For a few years, I have come up with my own solutions and been quick to both spread the word and advertise them.
+Before I gained enough experience and had time to understand what was happening.
+A big step on the way was an unusually expensive book called "Classical guitar design" by Guiseppe Cuzzucoli and Mario Garrone.
+It was…

 Continue reading 'The genius speculates on the tone of the guitar' »